fed/config/README.md

 # Developer's macOS Fresh Install

-This document describes how I set up my development environment on a brand new MacBook or iMac 🖥
+This document describes how I set up my development environment on a brand new MacBook 🖥

 ## System Preferences